pyxem/diffsims/doc/reference.rst

 =============

 This reference manual details the public classes, modules and functions in diffsims as generated from their docstrings.
-Many of the docstrings contain examples.
+Some of the docstrings contain examples.

 .. caution::